 Can you use a sauna with a pacemaker?

-Yes, in fact it is often encouraged by doctors.
+Yes, it is often encouraged by doctors.
 The relaxing heat used appropriately over short times each day will reduce stress on the heart.
-The stress built up over the course of the day will melt away in the calming heat of the infrared sauna.
+The stress built up throughout the day will melt away in the calming heat of the infrared sauna.